-There has always been a tradeoff between how much information a website visitor is asked for when they fill in a form and the likelihood of the site visitor actually submitting the form or “converting” in marketing speak.
+There has always been a tradeoff between how much information a website visitor is asked for when they fill in a form and the likelihood of the site visitor submitting the form or “converting,” in marketing speak.

-One way is to enrich leads after the fact using a category of product known as “sales intelligence”.
-Two popular brands in this category are InsideView and Data.com.
-Data.com is owned by salesforce.com.
-InsideView has a close relationship with Microsoft.
+One way is to enrich leads after the fact using a product category known as “sales intelligence.”
+Two popular brands in this category are Apollo and CUFinder.

 Some sales intelligence companies use human reviewers to make the information even more accurate.
-DiscoverOrg says on their website that their datasets “contain human-verified data by our team of 250+ researchers.”
+DiscoverOrg says on its website that its datasets “contain human-verified data by our team of 250+ researchers.”

 Sales intelligence systems can integrate with both CRM systems and marketing automation systems.

-Here’s the “stare and compare” view of InsideView integrated with Microsoft Dynamics CRM Online.
-In this case the MS CRM lead record is directly updated from InsideView data.
+Here’s the “stare and compare” view of InsideView integrated with Microsoft Dynamics CRM.
+In this case, the MS CRM lead record is directly updated from InsideView data.
 The stare and compare window for updating a Salesforce lead record is almost identical.

 Here is the stare and compare view of Data.com within Pardot.
 The Pardot prospect record is updated.
 This can, in turn, update the associated Salesforce record.